 Andorra, Australia, and Austria; Belgium, Brunei, and Chile; the Czech Republic, Denmark, and Estonia; Finland, France, and Germany; Greece, Hungary, and Iceland; Ireland, Italy, and Japan; Latvia, Liechtenstein, and Lithuania; Luxembourg, Malta, and Monaco; the Netherlands, New Zealand, and Norway; Portugal, San Marino, and Singapore; Slovakia, Slovenia, and South Korea; Spain, Sweden, Switzerland, Taiwan, and the United Kingdom.

-If you have any questions about immigration, visas, the Visa Waiver Program, green cards, or naturalized citizenship in the United States, obtain the legal advice you can count on by contacting an experienced Columbus immigration attorney at Sam Shihab & Associates.
+If you have any questions about immigration, visas, the Visa Waiver Program, green cards, or naturalized citizenship in the United States, obtain the legal advice you can count on by contacting an experienced Columbus immigration attorney at Shihab Burke, LLC, Attorneys At Law.
 We have offices in Dublin and Columbus, Ohio, Michigan, and Texas.
 But we also work with clients nationwide and even all around the world.